ravindrarockz9999/Kubernetes/k8s-architecture/pod/readme.md

 # Kubernetes Pod – Simple Explanation

-This repository explains what a **Kubernetes Pod** is and how it works in a very simple way.
+Here we learn about a **Kubernetes Pod**, what it is, how it works, and how to create and manage it using basic Kubernetes commands.

 ---